 Early childhood in Brussels: nurseries, waiting lists and triple institutional authority

-In Brussels, the coverage rate for nursery places varies from 16% in Anderlecht to 67% in Etterbeek — a gap that reflects unequal access to care for young parents.
-Three authorities share the competence: ONE (French Community), Opgroeien (Flemish Community) and Iriscare (COCOM, bicommunal).
-The FWB announced €74M in cuts to early childhood in 2026, partially offset by a €43M ONE emergency fund.
+In Brussels, the coverage rate for nursery places varies from 16% in Anderlecht to 67% in Etterbeek.
+Three authorities share the competence: ONE (French Community), Opgroeien (Flemish Community) and Iriscare (COCOM).
+The FWB programme-decree, adopted on 5 June 2026, enacts €74M in cuts to early childhood, including the scrapping of the MILAC system that was meant to raise supervision to 1.5 childcare workers per 7 children, partially offset by a €43M ONE emergency fund.

 Estimated budget